Visas and Work Permits 8 min

 • Does not run a sex work-related operation

-Eligibility requirements for work permits in Canada
+Eligibility requirements for a work permit in Canada

 • Prove that they have enough money to take care of themselves (and, if relevant, family members) during their stay in Canada

-• Have no record of criminal activity (your employee may need to provide a clearance certificate)
+• Have no record of criminal activity

 • Be in good health